Guidelines To Writing Abstract For Project

 - Remove all extra information and then link your sentences to ensure that the information flows well, preferably in the following order: purpose; basic study design, methodology and techniques used; major findings; summary of your interpretations, conclusions, and implications.

-- Confirm that there is consistency between the information presented in the abstract and in the research paper.
+- Confirm that there is consistency between the information presented in the abstract and in the project.

 - Ask a colleague to review your abstract and check if the purpose, aims, methods, and conclusions of the study are clearly stated.